This whole situation about the COVID-19 in Thailand and all over the world has been out of control.

 In fact, if you’re coming now to Thailand after this COVID-19 outbreak, you’ll have the beautiful temples and beaches for you, and you’re gonna have the best value for money we’ve seen in years.

 In short, it’s not a bad idea to use this time to start planning your trip to Thailand.

 I know it’s a tough time.
 Especially for those who are in quarantine.

-Personally, my life have been similar to quarantine since last year as I'm going as I'm shifting to a different career.
+Personally, my life has been similar to quarantine since last year as I’m going as I’m shifting to a different career.

 So I take that precious time to focus on my blog and my business to be ready when the crisis is over and we go slowly ease into a new normal life.

 But I’m always curious to know about you.

 Are you working out?
 Learning new skills?
 Watching a ton of movies?
 Reconnecting with friends and family (online of course)?